This topic explains how to install the new platform port and use it in Qt Creator.

 The first one is practical if the port is still being developed, as it helps you test changes quickly against an application.

 QUL_TOOLS in command line examples as if they were set as environment variables.
-They could be set for example:
+For example:

 export QUL_ROOT=$HOME/Qt/QtMCUs/2.2 export QUL_TOOLS=$HOME/Qt/Tools/QtMCUs